FedeFiumi/Design_Patterns_examples/structural/adapter/README.md

 Interface that makes two different element that cannot naturally interact due to some inconsistencies.

+Two key elements:

+* Target: the interface that the client (us) want to call

+* Adaptee: the incompatible class that needs to be adapted to the client call

+* Adapter: the class that has to adapt the target to the adaptee

 ## Real life practical example

 Typically the brighter example is the electricity plug adapter.
 It permits to make your devices with EU plug to work with non EU plugs.
+In that case, those are the roles:

+* Target = EU plug

+* Adaptee = Might be US plug or else

+* Adapter: the device properly joining the plugs connectors

 ## When it is usually necessary?